quantop-dungeon/HybridPulser/README.md

  * A LabVIEW FPGA project for a National Instruments myRIO-1900 board that implements a programmable TTL pulse generator.
 The generator is a state machine defined within the FPGA that reads instructions from the memory and updates the outputs accordingly.
 Sets of instructions have to be transferred to the FPGA from a host PC.
  * `riopulse` - a python package that implements a high-level interface to the pulse generator.
 It uses [nifpga API](https://nifpga-python.readthedocs.io/) for communication with the hardware.

- FPGA bitfiles can be found in the python module directory.
+FPGA bitfiles are installed with the python package and need to be loaded to the board on the first run as described below.

 ## Limitations
-* 10 ns pulse definition resolution.
+* 10 ns time resolution.
 * 8 digital output channels (DIO 0-7 on myRIO).
-* The time resolution for the definition of pulse edges is 10 ns.
 * Maximum 10 000 output state transitions per sequence (the state transitions of all channels during one clock cycle count as one).
 * The maximum pulse duration is 2^48 clock cycles = appoximately 782 hours.